-Sessions are taught by the program director, general surgery and other faculty members representing a broad spectrum of specialties and senior residents.
+Sessions are taught by urology faculty, other faculty members representing a broad spectrum of specialties, and senior residents.